MOHDSHEES/portal_offtheweb/README.md

 <br/>
 2).
 Create the .env file in the root directory and create the following environment variables.
 <br/>
-a).
+&emsp; a).
 "MONGODB_URL" : Register on mongodb for database and provide the connection string as a value.
 <br/>
-b).
+&emsp;b).
 "SENDGRID_API_KEY" : Register on sendGrid and paste the connection string as a value.
 <br/>
-c).
+&emsp;c).
 "NEXTAUTH_SECRET" : Create any string value.
 <br/>

 <h4>For analytics to work: </h4>